klownfish/wren-altimeter/README.md

 ## Hardware
 A 12mm x 34mm 4 layer PCB, designed to only use components from JLCPCB's stock.
-Single sided assembly with only a debug connector and battery pads (and branding of course ;) ) on the back.
+Single sided assembly with only a debug connector and battery pads on the back.

 1. **MCU:** An nRF52833, small package, USB PHY and incredibly low power.